Local SEO for Medical Practices: Getting Found by Patients in Your Area

 Q: Should multi-location practices have one or multiple Google Business Profiles?

 Each physical location should have its own independent Google Business Profile.
-Each gets optimized independently.
+Each gets optimised independently.
 This lets you rank for "dentist in neighborhood A" and "dentist in neighborhood B" simultaneously.
 One combined profile would only rank for your main location, losing ranking power elsewhere.

 Q: How important are reviews compared to other local ranking factors?